ConSol/sakuli/docs/sakuli-api.md

 ##Environment.logError(message)
 make a error-log over Java backend into the log file.
 This won't stop the execution of the test case.
-The log entries can be configured over the properties "log4.properties"

 **Params**